Tools

 Set an API key for at least one provider — for example GEMINI_API_KEY or MINIMAX_API_KEY.

-For direct synchronous contexts without a session-backed agent run, the built-in tool still falls back to inline generation and returns the final media path in the tool result.
+• Without a session-backed agent run (direct/local contexts), the tool runs inline and returns the final media path in the same tool result.

 Generate a cinematic piano track with soft strings and no vocals.